Are Your White Flowers Flat? (Copic Marker Makeover)

 ARE YOUR WHITE FLOWERS FLAT?

-I’ve heard the same story from so many colorists— people who stumble upon my marker and colored pencil classes when they’re frustrated, almost to the point of quitting.
+I’ve heard about the flat white problem from many colorists— people who stumble upon my marker and colored pencil classes when they’re frustrated with popular coloring tutorials.

-We blame ourselves when our coloring doesn’t look as amazing as the tutorial.
+We blame ourselves when our coloring doesn’t look as dimensional as the tutorial.

 But hang on a minute—